 Lemons dot the lush Caribbean landscape of New Orleans, a centuries old gift from Asian merchants and agricultural explorer Frank Meyer to America.
 Like most of America and Martha Stewart, folks here grow Frank’s namesake “Meyer” lemons – conventional wisdom, tradition or both assuming it is the only lemon to thrive in our hot semi-tropical climate.

 But, no offense Frank, –and bless her heart Martha Stewart, I’m taking it back home a bit – in this legendary port town.
 To the mother country.
 Italy.
 Sicily.
 With a twist.
-And that brings me to this very special spot: Just a short walk downriver from the French Quarter in the popular Bywater neighborhood, here on the bank of the Mississippi River, set to the Rice Mill Lofts and its gritty canvas of graffiti - our lemon grove.
+And that brings me to this very special spot: just a short walk downriver from the French Quarter in the popular Bywater neighborhood - here on the bank of the Mississippi River, set to the Rice Mill Lofts and its gritty canvas of graffiti - our lemon grove.

 These lemons ain’t no Meyers !
 Ours are the Limone di Sorrento, the aromatic Sorrento varietal from the southern coast of Italy overlooking the Bay of Naples.
 Their trees are a defining visual feature of Italy’s coast - countless splashes of yellow against greenery and blue sky.
 They often grow on steep slopes and, crucially, prevent land erosion.
 Ahhhh, if only we had thought of that here!